 PJM may require that all Tariff Facilities are Reportable.
-All EHV (345 kV and above), 230 kV, and all tie-line facilities are flagged as Yes, Reportable and are not eligible for Low-Priority Reportable status.
+All EHV, 230 kV, and all tie-line facilities are flagged as Yes, Reportable and are not eligible for Low-Priority Reportable status.
 Tariff Facilities will generally default to Yes, Reportable.
 It may be acceptable to consider selected lower voltage Tariff facilities (161 kV, 138 kV, 115 kV and 69 kV) as Low-Priority Reportable depending upon the impact of the facility upon system security and/or congestion management.
-With recommendations from the TO, the PJM Manager, Model Management Department is responsible for re-assigning Tariff facilities as Low-Priority Reportable.
+With recommendations from the TO, the PJM Manager, Model Management Power Systems Modeling Department is responsible for re-assigning Tariff facilities as Low-Priority Reportable or Not Reportable.